PictoricPuppy/Udacity_Disaster_Response_Pipeline/README.md

       Build a machine learning pipeline to classify the data.
       Run a flask app to visualize the data in a friendly way.

+The aim of this project is to help manage messages effectively when a natural disaster comes.
+Building a machine learning model to help classify messages, will also help to solve this problems in time.
+Recognizing which ones are most important and redirecting them to the ones who can solve it.

 **2. FILES**

 **Project structure**